Assessment of approaches for dispersive forces employing graphone as a case study: Introduction

 \section{Introduction}

-Graphene a two-dimensional material has attracted great deal of attention in recent years mostly due to remarkable properties and potential applications [\cite{GeimNM}].
-However, it is zero band gap material which limits its potential electronic applications.
-One way of changing the electronic properties is the incorporation of heteroatoms (e.g., hydrogen, nitrogen, halogens) into graphene sheet.

-It has been recently reported that fully hydrogenated graphene, known as graphane, was successfully synthesized [\cite{Yang2016154}].
-Moreover, it was theoretically predicted [\cite{PhysRevB.75.153401}] and then, experimentally confirmed [\cite{Elias, Yang2016154}] that graphane exhibits non-magnetic behavior with a band gap around 4.5 eV.
+Graphene, a precursor of two-dimensional materials, has attracted great deal of attention in recent years, mostly due to remarkable properties and whole plethora of potential applications [\cite{GeimNM}].
+However, the absence of the band gap limits prospects of graphene based electronics.
+The change of graphene electronic properties can be induced through the suitable functionalization [\cite{Acta2011}], which turns out to be a promising route for the band gap engineering in many structures, \textit{e.g.}, Carbon-like systems [\cite{AIPMilowska,Acta2009}].
+Specifically, the fully hydrogenated graphene with stoichiometry CH, \textit{i.e.}, with all carbon atoms saturated with hydrogens in such a way that two triangular sublattices have adsorbed hydrogens on the opposite sites of the graphene layer was successfully synthesized [\cite{Yang2016154}] and named \textit{graphane}.
+Graphane exhibits non-magnetic behavior with the band gap measured to be of the order of 4.5 eV [\cite{PhysRevB.75.153401}], in accordance with the earlier theoretical predictions[\cite{Elias610,Yang2016154}].

-Incomplete hydrogenation may also occur, especially interesting case is where one sublattice on is hydrogenated on one side.
-Such material is referred as graphone, and it was theoretically proposed by the authors [Zhou et al. in 2009] [\cite{Zhou}].
-Moreover, it was predicted to be an indirect band gap semiconductor with a small band gap equals to 0.46 eV, very different from both the original graphene and graphane.
-In addition, graphone may exhibit magnetic properties as it was theoretically shown in Refs. [\cite{Zhou, Zhang}].
-The magnetic ordering as well as the band gap can be controlled by the hydrogenation patterns, which make hydrogenated graphene a promising material for future spintronics applications [\cite{Ray}].
-Hydrogenation of graphene can also be important for various fields like hydrogen storage [\cite{PhysRevB.77.035427}], for production of an inexpensive graphene to large scale [\cite{10.1021}], or defect manipulation [\cite{PhysRevB.77.035427, 10.1021}] among others.
+Especially interesting case of graphene's functionalization is incomplete hydrogenation, particularly one where only one of the graphene's triangular sublattices is hydrogenated on one side of the layer, resulting in 50 $\%$ of hydrogenation with stoichiometry C$_2$H. Such material, referred nowadays to as \textit{graphone} was first proposed theoretically by Zhou \textit{et al.} in 2009 [\cite{Zhou}].
+Further, it has been predicted that graphone possesses indirect band gap of the order of 0.46 eV, and may exhibit also magnetic properties [\cite{Zhou, Zhang}].
+The magnetic ordering as well as the bandgap can be controlled by the hydrogenation patterns.
+This makes hydrogenated graphene a promising material not only for electronic but also for future spintronics applications [\cite{Ray}].
+Hydrogenation of graphene can also be important for other fields such as hydrogen storage [\cite{PhysRevB.77.035427}], Large scale production of an inexpensive graphene [\cite{10.1021}], or defect manipulation [\cite{PhysRevB.77.035427, 10.1021}].